eoduniyi/viral.htmaa2022/week1/week1.md

 ## Project Concepts
 *Project Material:* Glass
-*Project Description:* This final project will demonstrate the transparency, brilliance, and flexibility of glass for computational process.
-Namely, we use glass substrates to build phonotic-like circuits and run various types of simulations that can be viewed from a liquid interface (which will employ Glassmorphism), as well as, any modern web browser.
-From bits and atoms to web pages.
+*Project Description:* This final project will demonstrate the transparency, brilliance, and flexibility of glass for computing.
+Namely, we use glass substrates to build phonotic-like circuits and run various types of simulations that can be viewed from a liquid interface (which will employ Glassmorphism) from any modern web browser.

 ## Types of Glass
 * Antique